 Denise Phua’s Budget COS 2019 debate speech on “Lifelong Education for Students with Special Education Needs (SEN)”

-MP Denise Phua strongly supported the motion to increase support for caregivers in Parliament on Wednesday (Feb 13).
-However, she focused on caregivers of persons with disabilities – mostly parents who are themselves ageing.
+MP Denise Phua strongly supported the motion to increase support for caregivers in Parliament.
+She focused on caregivers of persons with disabilities – mostly parents who are themselves ageing.
 Calling for a “systematic and systemic” approach, she laid out five steps – to identify, individualise, integrate, implement and inspect the support process for this group of caregivers.

 Persons with disabilities not part of public sector headcount: Chan Chun Sing